Josh Zeid: Playing career

-Philadelphia Phillies organization
+Philadelphia Phillies

 He was drafted out of Tulane by the Philadelphia Phillies in the 10th round of the 2009 Major League Baseball Draft as a starter.
 Zeid received a $10,000 signing bonus.
-He pitched as a starter for the Class A Williamsport Crosscutters, and had an 8–5 record with a 2.94 ERA, holding batters to a .217 average.
+He pitched as a starter for the Single–A Williamsport Crosscutters, and had an 8–5 record with a 2.94 ERA, holding batters to a .217 average.

 In 2010, he pitched for the Lakewood BlueClaws and split his season between starting and relieving, finishing the season 8–4 with 8 saves, a 2.93 ERA, 111 strikeouts in 107.3 innings, and 27 walks.
-He was named a South Atlantic League midseason All-Star, won the MiLB Best Reliever (Class A–Full Season) award, and Baseball America named him the # 23 prospect in the Phillies organization and said he had the best slider of any pitcher in their minor league system.
+He was named a South Atlantic League midseason All-Star, won the MiLB Best Reliever (Single–A) award, and Baseball America named him the # 23 prospect in the Phillies organization and said he had the best slider of any pitcher in their minor league system.
 In the off-season he played for the Mesa Solar Sox of the Arizona Fall League where he was named an AFL Rising Star, blogging about his experience for MLB.com.

 He played for Double-A Reading in 2011, starting the season in its starting rotation before moving to the bullpen.